 Avoid caffeine: Caffeine stimulates the central nervous system, which can trigger feelings of anxiety.

 Get enough sleep: When our bodies don’t get enough REM sleep, we can experience feelings of stress, anxiety, and depression.

-Make time for soothing activitie: Taking a walk, listening to music, or reading a good book can all help keep our bodies calm and our minds on other things.
-When we aren’t thinking about ourselves and our own lives, we aren’t able to overthink these details.
+Make time for soothing activities: Taking a walk, listening to music, taking a long bath or shower, or reading a good book can all help keep our bodies calm and our minds on other things.

-Many people- especially teenagers- self-medicate for mental illness with marijuana.
-Whether they suffer from depression or anxiety, they find immediate relief when using substances.
+Many people self-medicate for mental illness with marijuana.
+Whether they suffer from depression or anxiety, they find immediate relief when using substances like cannabis.
 However, while they may feel better in the short-term, using marijuana can do far more harm than good in the long-term.
-Long-term marijuana use has been linked with decreased memory, decreased IQ, psychosis, anxiety, and depression.
+Long-term marijuana use has been linked with decreased memory, decreased IQ, decreased overall quality of life, apathy, psychosis, anxiety, and depression.
 Some marijuana users have feelings of anxiety develop after they have been using the drug for some time.
 For others, the anxiety existed before they began using marijuana and was only intensified when high on the drug.
 Either way, the links between marijuana and anxiety are indisputable.